Branding

 What is Debranding?

 Debranding is a type of branding strategy where a brand or corporation will typically overhaul its entire visual identity.
-Usually brand names may change or be removed from visual identities, a company's logo will be completely redesigned and all of its marketing collateral such as its website, packaging and branding will also be altered.
+Usually brand names may change or be removed from visual identities, a company's logo will be completely redesigned and all of its marketing collateral will also be altered.

-The motivation behind debranding is usually the brand or corporation wanting to make itself seem more consumer-centric than corporate-centric, which is why the process of debranding is sometimes still referred to as “decorporation”.
-To put it simply, debranding basically means promoting what a brand does for its customers, as opposed to what it does in its industry.
+The motivation behind debranding is usually the brand wanting to make itself seem more consumer-centric than corporate-centric.
+To put it simply, debranding means promoting what a brand does for its customers, as opposed to what it does in its industry.

 The Debranding Problem

-Yes, it's a real thing.
-The problem with debranding and the reason as to why so many major brands have failed to hit the mark (like Weightwatchers) with their debranding attempts is because not many people actually understand what it really is.
+The problem with debranding - and the reason so many major brands have failed to hit the mark - is that not many people actually understand what it really is.

 Capture.PNG

-Many critics attempted to label this logo change, “a debrand”.
-But it wasn’t.
-Why?
-Because its name still appears, and apart from a very slight visual tweak, nothing else about the Rolling Stone brand was scaled back, or made more personal.
+Most critics when writing about Weightwatchers' debranding used other examples to back up their points, but the examples they used were mostly brand refreshes.
+Take Rolling Stone magazine - often cited as a debrand.
+But it wasn't.
+Its name still appears, and apart from a very slight visual tweak, nothing else about the Rolling Stone brand was scaled back.

-In comparison as seen below, British American Tobacco did debrand, and did so successfully.
-Not only did their entire name and logo change, they also very obviously positioned themselves as more consumer-centric by removing their bland and boring corporate name, and instead outwardly displaying their (perhaps ironic) brand promise to their customers.
+In comparison, British American Tobacco did debrand, and did so successfully.
+Not only did their entire name and logo change, they positioned themselves as more consumer-centric by removing their bland corporate name and instead outwardly displaying their brand promise to customers.

 Capture.PNG

-A brand refresh, that is to say: Any type of updated logo, new colour palette, and/or new visuals, does not a debrand make.
-The clue to a successful debranding strategy is in the prefix, “de” which means to remove or reverse.
-With a debrand you’re losing - usually your name, your prior positioning and/or your entire visual identity.
-With a brand refresh, you’re keeping your name and just making subtle tweaks to your identity.
+A brand refresh - any type of updated logo, new colour palette, and/or new visuals - does not a debrand make.
+The clue to a successful debranding strategy is in the prefix: 'de', which means to remove or reverse.
+With a debrand you're losing your name, your prior positioning, and/or your entire visual identity.
+With a brand refresh, you're keeping your name and making subtle tweaks.

 The 3 Types of Debranding

-There are three types of debranding, each that serve a different purpose.
-Depending on the reasoning behind the debrand, whether it’s to become more consumer-centric, lose some edginess, or transform from traditional to modern, will depend on which set of debranding guidelines to follow.
+There are three types of debranding, each serving a different purpose.
+Depending on the reasoning behind the debrand - whether it's to become more consumer-centric, lose some edginess, or transform from traditional to modern - depends on which set of debranding guidelines to follow.

 1. Decorporatising